 It's just a day off work.

-From a business point of view, there are some things to keep in mind.
+From an employers point of view, there are some things to keep in mind with duvet days.

-If you’re a small company with single points of failure (e.g. only one person who has the passwords for your website admin), someone taking a last-minute day off might create problems, especially if you can't reach them in an emergency.
+If you’re a small company with single points of failure (e.g. only one person who has the passwords for your website admin), an employee taking a last-minute day off might create problems, especially if you can't reach them in an emergency.

 You might lock out certain ‘crunch’ times to be ’no duvet day’ periods to combat this.

-You also need to be careful for duvet days being used as a temporary fix - where there's an underlying issue.
-If someone’s having mental health struggles a duvet day won’t do much to help the greater problem.
-The better thing to do would be to call in sick for a few days, take some time to recover, and try to see a doctor.
+You also need to be careful for duvet days being used as a temporary fix - instead of sick days, where there's an underlying issue.
+If someone’s stressed or having mental health struggles a duvet day won’t help the greater problem.
+The better thing to do would be to call in and take a few sick days, or a week off, take some proper time to recover, and try to see a doctor.

-Doing this will clearly be better for your recovery, and the company can plan for you being away for a while.
+Doing this will clearly be better for your recovery, and management can plan resources while you're away for a while.